jakubg1/OpenSMCE_Converter/README.md

 # About
 This is a repository for a *Luxor* to *OpenSMCE* converter.

-This is needed so that the engine can be legally playtested (*Luxor* assets can't be uploaded on the repository).
+This is needed so that the engine can be legally playtested (*Luxor* assets can't be uploaded onto the repository due to legal reasons).

 # Todo
 - *Luxor: Amun Rising* support